Robert Knox (sailor): Life

 Born at Tower Hill in London, the young Knox spent most of his childhood in Surrey and was taught by James Fleetwood, later the Bishop of Winchester.
 He joined his father's crew on the ship Anne for his first voyage to India in 1655, at the age of 14, before returning to England in 1657.
 That year, Oliver Cromwell issued a charter granting the East India Company a monopoly of the Eastern trade, requiring the elder Knox and his crew to join the service of the Company.

 The two Knoxes sailed for Persia in January 1658.
 They suffered the loss of the ship's mast in a storm on 19 November 1659, forcing them to put ashore on Ceylon, now Sri Lanka.
-The ship was impounded and sixteen of the crew, including the Knoxes, were taken captive by the troops of the Kandy king, Rajasinghe II.
-The elder Knox had inadvertently angered the king by not observing the expected formalities and had the misfortune to do so during a period of tension between the king and some of the European powers.
+The ship was impounded and sixteen of the crew, including the Knoxes, were taken captive by the troops of the ruler of Kandy, Rajasinghe II.
+The elder Knox had inadvertently angered the king by not observing the expected formalities and had the misfortune to do so during a period of conflict between the king and the Dutch East India Company.
 Although the crew was forbidden from leaving the kingdom, they were treated fairly leniently; the younger Knox was able to establish himself as a farmer, moneylender and pedlar.
 Both men suffered severely from malaria and the elder Knox died in February 1661 after a long illness.

 Robert Knox eventually escaped with one companion, Stephen Rutland, after nineteen years of captivity.
 The two men were able to reach Arippu, a Dutch fort on the north-west coast of the island.
 The Dutch treated Knox generously and transported him to Batavia (now Jakarta) in the Dutch East Indies, from where he was able to return home on an English vessel, the Caesar.
 He arrived back in London in September 1680.